telerik/blazor-docs/knowledge-base/grid-conditional-expand-button.md

 Use the [`OnRowRender` event]({%slug grid-events%}#onrowrender) to evaluate the current row item (for example, whether it has child items in a collection or some other flag your application has).

 Then, if you want to hide the expand icon, set a CSS class to the row that will hide the button in the expand cell.
+You should also set the visibility of the td to hidden, so the click event is not triggered when clicking in the td.

 >caption Hide the expand button conditionally per row